-Remember What Garth Brooks Buried Beneath His Star on the Hollywood Walk of Fame?
+Remember What Garth Brooks Buried Under His Hollywood Walk of Fame Star?

-Garth Brooks has always been selective of how and when his music is distributed — you won’t find him on iTunes or YouTube.
-In fact, when he does release new music or a repackaged collection of greatest hits, it’s usually only available for a limited time.
+The superstar has always been selective of how and when his music is distributed — you won’t find him on iTunes or YouTube.
+In fact, when he does release new music or a re-packaged collection of greatest hits, it’s usually only available for a limited time.

 In 1995, Brooks took some particularly extreme precautions to make sure The Hits album was never available again.
 When his star on the Hollywood Walk of Fame was revealed on June 30, 1995 he shared that the masters to the record were buried deep in concrete below it.
 The greatest hits collection has sold 10 million copies, but it will never reach 11 million.